jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 Whitewashing attacks are especially dangerous for reputation-based P2P systems, since they allow a low-reputation peer to leave the system and rejoin as a new, benign user.

+#### Routing Attacks

+Routing attacks aim to compromise the availability/integrity of P2P networks, and play an important role in composite attacks - such as the Eclipse attack, which attempts to block a good node's view of the rest of the network.

+In these attacks, a malicious peer undermines the message passing mechanism, typically by dropping or delaying messages.
+Another variant is *Routing Table Poisioning* (RTP)